AmoghLonkar/poseidon_hash/README.md

 and merging it's child nodes.
 We plan on multi-layer 2-to-1 or 4-to-1 tree and allow for various parallelization schemes for computing the parent nodes.

 * various optimizations for the existing generators.
-These include parallelized matrix multiplication for the Mix layer and more efficient modular arithmetic.
+These include more efficient modular arithmetic and multi-cycle input transfer.

 * allow for different t-values in permutation.
 This will result in support for multiple hashes in the Poseidon family.